Japanese pictorial art

 There were also the Ukiyoe like comics or pornographic painting.

-Many copies are made, so a part of them are taken to Europe.
+Many copies are made, so a part of them were taken to Europe.

-As a result, it is said that Ukiyoe had a major impact on French Impressionism.
+As a result, it is said that Ukiyoe had a major impact on French Impressionism (For example, Vincent Willem van Gogh, Claude Monet).

 I think that Ukiyoe is one of most popular Japanese art for world people.